ovh/docs/pages/platform/databases/mongodb_07_connect_compass/guide.en-gb.md

 ## Concept

 A MongoDB instance can be managed through multiple ways.
-One of the easiest, yet powerful, is to use a Command Line Interface (CLI), as shown in our guide : [Connect to MongoDB with CLI](https://docs.ovh.com/gb/en/publiccloud/databases/mongodb/connect-cli/) or by using programming languages, such as [PHP](https://docs.ovh.com/gb/en/publiccloud/databases/mongodb/connect-php/) or [Python](https://docs.ovh.com/gb/en/publiccloud/databases/mongodb/connect-python/).
+One of the easiest, yet powerful, is to use a Command Line Interface (CLI), as shown in our guide: [Connect to MongoDB with CLI](https://docs.ovh.com/gb/en/publiccloud/databases/mongodb/connect-cli/) or by using programming languages, such as [PHP](https://docs.ovh.com/gb/en/publiccloud/databases/mongodb/connect-php/) or [Python](https://docs.ovh.com/gb/en/publiccloud/databases/mongodb/connect-python/).

 Another way is to interact directly using a management tool for MongoDB: MongoDB Compass.